Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Introduction

 \textbf{Contribution:} This study develops a simple but practical solution for training via FL a single model that can process different sets of modalities and segment brain lesions of different types.
-We show this can be achieved by a standard U-net, enhanced such that input channels can receive the whole set of unique modalities available across clients and using random drop of modalities during training to prevent associations of modalities with specific pathologies.
+We show that this can be achieved by using a standard U-net, enhanced such that input channels can receive the whole set of unique modalities available across clients, and using random drop of modalities during training to prevent associations of modalities with specific pathologies.
 Additionally, due to the high data distribution shift across diverse databases, we present an analysis of the effects of feature normalization techniques.
-Experimentation on 7 brain MRI databases with 5 different pathologies and 6 MRI modalities provides the following findings:
+Experimentation on 7 brain MRI databases with 5 different pathologies and 7 MRI modalities provides the following findings:

-\begin{itemize} \item \underline{\textbf{Feasibility:}} This study is the first to show feasibility of Federated training of a single segmentation model on decentralised databases with different brain diseases and sets of MRI modalities. \item \underline{\textbf{Knowledge Transfer Across Pathologies:}} This paper demonstrates effectiveness of FL for jointly learning to segment multiple pathologies, achieving performance that compares favorably to disease-specific models. \item \underline{\textbf{Segmenting new combination of modalities:}} This study shows that models trained with this FL paradigm can segment data from new databases with combination of modalities not seen during training. \end{itemize}
+\begin{itemize} \item \underline{\textbf{Feasibility:}} This study is the first to show feasibility of Federated training of a \textbf{single} segmentation model across decentralised databases, with varying sets of input modalities and segmentation tasks \item \underline{\textbf{Knowledge Transfer Across Pathologies:}} This paper demonstrates effectiveness of FL for jointly learning to segment multiple pathologies, achieving performance that compares favorably to disease-specific models. \item \underline{\textbf{Segmenting new combination of modalities:}} This study shows that models trained with this paradigm can segment data from new databases with combination of modalities not seen during training. \item \ul{\textbf{Client with unseen modality and/or pathology joins the federation:}} We show that our framework is flexible and can handle clients that join the federation with a previously unseen modality and/or pathology. \end{itemize}